-The amount of diesel fuel sold in Denmark and used abroad is allocated to trucks and coaches in a first step and emissions are scaled accordingly (Figure 3.3.40).
-Next, the percentage difference between the adjusted bottom-up diesel fuel consumption obtained after step one and total diesel fuel sold is used to scale fuel and emission results for all diesel vehicles regardless of vehicle category (Figure 3.3.41).
-The data behind the Figures 3.3.40 and 3.3.41 are also listed in Annex 3.B.8.
+Next, the percentage difference between the first step model diesel fuel consumption (adjusted bottom up diesel fuel consumption) and the total diesel fuel sold in Denmark is used to scale fuel and emission results for all diesel vehicles regardless of vehicle category (Figure 3.3.26).
+The data behind the Figures 3.3.25 and 3.3.26 are also listed in Annex 3.B.8.

-Model scaling factors - trucks and coaches (Fuel sold in Denmark and used abroad)
+Model scaling factors - TT/AT trucks and coaches (Adjustment for mileage abroad)

-Figure 3.3.40 Fuel ratios (fuel and emission adjustment factors) for trucks and coaches: Bottom-up fuel consumption plus diesel used abroad vs bottom-up fuel consumption.
+Figure 3.3.40 Fuel and emission adjustment ratios for TT/AT trucks and coaches: Bottom-up fuel consumption plus diesel used abroad vs bottom-up fuel consumption.

-Model scaling factors - all vehicles (Fuel sold in Denmark and used in Denmark)
+Model scaling factors - all vehicles Fuel sold and used in Denmark

-Figure 3.3.41 Gasoline and diesel fuel ratios (fuel and emission adjustment factors) regardless of vehicle category: Fuel sold and used in Denmark vs adjusted bottom-up fuel consumption
+Figure 3.3.41 Gasoline and diesel fuel ratios (fuel and emission adjustment factors) regardless of vehicle category: Fuel sold and used in Denmark vs bottom-up fuel consumption used in Denmark